 “I could definitely never read through all those signs and still be a safe driver,” he said.

 The New York State Department of Transportation began putting up the signs along major highways a few years ago.
-Many are clustered in groups about 4 ft. or 5 ft. away from one another.
+Many are clustered in groups about 100 ft. away from one another.
 All include an ad for the ILoveNY app and website among other words and images.